-For Legacy members, the maximum monthly base retirement allowance (excluding cost-of-living adjustments) you can receive cannot exceed 100% of your Final Average Salary.
+For Legacy members the maximum monthly base retirement allowance (excluding cost-ofliving allowance) you can receive cannot exceed 100% of your Final Average Salary.
 For more information on benefit limits please go to Tax Information under the Retirees and Beneficiaries/Your Retirement Benefit drop down menu on OCERS' website.